Dear James

 Thank you very much for inviting us to independently review the trustworthiness, quality and value of the statistics in development from the Winter Coronavirus (COVID-19) Infection Study (Winter CIS).
 Information about coronavirus continues to have high interest for expert users, such as public health and NHS officials, health researchers and the media.

-The Winter CIS was launched by ONS in November 2023, covering households in England and Scotland.
+The Winter CIS was jointly developed by the Office for National Statistics (ONS) and the UK Health Security Agency (UKHSA), covering households in England and Scotland.
 Your team published data from the study for transparency every two weeks from 7 December 2023 to 14 March 2024.
 Raw results from the study were also sent securely to the UK Health Security Agency for onward analysis to allow that organisation to estimate the incidence and prevalence of coronavirus SARS-CoV-2, which can cause COVID-19.

 I welcome the innovation and agility shown by your team.
 This has been demonstrated through transparent joint and collaborative working with the UK Health Security Agency, with continuous learning, allowing your teams to iterate your working processes.
 We note from your recent Blog that statistics to capture information about respiratory viruses will continue to evolve and we consider that retaining the label ‘official statistics in development’ seems appropriate.